 Maven: lifecycles, phases, bindings and plugins

-First time you use maven, making sense of its lifecycles, phases, goals and plugins is confusing.
+The first time you use maven, making sense of its lifecycles, phases, goals and plugins is confusing.

 Let’s demystify this.